-Toothaches that can be treated at home are problems that can also be improved by practicing good oral hygiene.
-Avoiding foods that erode your tooth enamel, regular brushing and flossing should help to prevent some of the causes of tooth pain mentioned above.
+Toothaches that you can treat at home are problems that you can also improve simply by practicing good oral hygiene.
+Avoiding foods that erode your tooth enamel and regular brushing flossing are the best preventative measures.

-Whether it’s because your tooth is broken, or if it’s because of decay, an exposed tooth root is likely to cause severe tooth pain.
+Whether it’s from a break or from decay, an exposed tooth root is likely to cause severe tooth pain.
 In these cases, you should book an appointment with your dentist to have it fixed.

 Don’t try to treat the problem at home.
-This can lead to further complications, like an infection developing, which can cause an abscess.
-Getting professional treatment for an exposed tooth root usually helps to prevent the problem from worsening and causing more problems.
+This can lead to further complications like an infection developing, which can cause an abscess.
+Getting professional treatment for an exposed tooth root will help prevent the problem from getting worse.
 The sooner you get treatment for a damaged tooth, the easier dental treatment will be.

 If you have to wait a day or two before your dentist can see you, there are a few ways you can help relieve the pain at home:

-- Over-the-counter relief: Ibuprofen, aspirin and acetaminophen are all effective ways to temporarily relieve your tooth nerve pain.
+- Over-the-counter relief: Ibuprofen, aspirin, and acetaminophen are all effective ways to find temporary relief.

-- Sugarless gum: Closing the exposed tooth nerve by placing a piece of sugarless gum over it can help you avoid pain from things directly hitting the nerve.
+- Sugarless gum: Closing the exposed tooth nerve by placing a piece of sugarless gum over it can help defend the area.
 This will also prevent food debris from getting into your damaged tooth and causing an infection.